- Free general admission

-The Cleveland Museum of Art's fast-paced communications and marketing department is currently seeking interns for summer 2015.
+The Cleveland Museum of Art's fast-paced communications and marketing department is currently seeking interns for fall 2015.
 Communications, marketing, digital media, and journalism majors will acquire hands-on experience in their related field of study in a real-world setting.
 Responsibilities may include: supporting staff with media outreach and in the organization and management of media visits; creating and editing content for the museum’s website, blog, e-newsletters, social media channels, and partners; researching and writing PR and marketing materials; assisting with advertising and promotions projects; and providing administrative support.
 Ideal candidates should demonstrate strong writing and verbal skills with keen attention to detail, be creative and self-motivated, enjoy working with the public, and be able to produce on deadline.
 Prior experience in media relations, advertising, digital communications, and/or multimedia content creation a plus.
 For consideration, please submit application materials to marketinginternship [at] clevelandart.org.

 Research and Evaluation Internship